 Altitude sickness or Acute Mountain Sickness (AMS) is the negative health effect of high altitude, caused by rapid exposure to low amounts of oxygen at high elevation.
-Symptoms may include headaches, vomiting, tiredness, trouble sleeping, breathing problem and dizziness.
+Symptoms may include headaches, vomiting, tiredness, trouble sleeping, breathing problem, and dizziness.

 Symptoms of High Altitude Sickness:

-Rather than one or two, usually a group of symptoms begin to appear as a person gains altitude.
+Rather than one or two, usually a group of symptoms begins to appear as a person gains altitude.
 These symptoms vary in intensity as per elevations and also depend on the individual experiencing them.
 The principal symptoms that accompany the onset of altitude sickness are:

 - Irregular breathing(particularly at night),